intelops/capten/CONTRIBUTION.md

 For contributing Capten,First you need to understand the folder structure.Kindly refer below to understand he folder structure

+This document deals with the detailed description on how to contribute capten

 ### Directory Structure